A Porsche 944 Turbo has a rated engine power of 217 hp. 30% of th... | Channels for Pearson+

 A Porsche 944 Turbo has a rated engine power of 217 hp.
 30% of the power is lost in the engine and the drive train, and 70% reaches the wheels.
-The total mass of the car and driver is 1480 kg, and two-thirds of the weight is over the drive wheels. (c) How long does it take the Porsche to reach the maximum power output?
+The total mass of the car and driver is 1480 kg, and two-thirds of the weight is over the drive wheels. (b) If the Porsche accelerates at aₘₐₓ, what is its speed when it reaches maximum power output?

 Verified Solution